 Domestic buildings in the UK account for more than 12% of carbon emissions and have a huge ecological impact on the building materials industry.

 Anyone achieving a high rating such as PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. standard, AECBthe Sustainable Building Association gold standard or CSH6 will not only have moved sustainable building forward but should have made a sound financial investment and have a place they can be proud to live in.
 This is not ‘rocket science’ (most of the building techniques such as Passivhaus, and funding institutions such as the Ecology Building Society have been around for a decade or two).
-What is new is the awareness that what is good for the planet can be good for the pocket and good for the soul.
+What is new is the awareness that what is good for the planet can be good for the pocket good for the soul and extremely comfortable.

 New or retrofit

 An even greater challenge than building a new house is the refurbishment of an existing one.
 There are only a relatively few examples in the UK of older houses which have been brought up to a high standard. (and see Enerphitthe Passivhaus standard as applied to refurbishment of an existing house.
 It makes allowance for the difficulty of bringing older properties up to a high thermal standard. see Retrofit ) which is the Passivhaus version of retrofit)

 Self build can mean many things to many people; from doing every last detail yourself through to commissioning an architect to achieve what you want.

 Whichever way, this web site assumes that there is an imperative to reduce energy usage, protect natural habitats, reduce pollution, increase the quality of living and have a great time building a house.